sangelica/data_cleaning/codebook.md

 Finally, the values on each of the columns below are the calculated average values when data from step 8 above is grouped by subject and activity.

+Acceleration signal was separated into body and gravity acceleration signals (tbodyacc and tgravityacc) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+These measurements are represented by the variables below.
 * tbodyacc-mean-x
 * tbodyacc-mean-y
 * tbodyacc-mean-z